Date amended:

 Where there are both accepted compensable conditions and non-compensable conditions contributing to a person’s incapacity, i.e. the incapacity is a result of a combination of causes, delegates should consider whether:

-• the compensable component of the whole suite of incapacitating factors would give rise to incapacity regardless of other factors.
-If not, liability to make payments may not exist.
+• the compensable component of the whole suite of incapacitating factors would give rise to an incapacity regardless of other factors.

-• the incapacity would exist if not for the effect of the compensable contribution.
-If the compensable condition, when added to any non-compensable conditions, leads to the person becoming incapacitated, or more incapacitated, then liability to make incapacity payments exists.
+• the compensable condition, when added to any non-compensable conditions, leads to the person becoming incapacitated, or more incapacitated, then liability to make incapacity payments exists.

 There are few rules to apply to these very variable circumstances.
 Delegates must apply their judgement and discretion to establish whether entitlement exists.